PASTAplus/metapype-eml/README.md

 are constructed of the nodes respective address in memory.
 Nodes represent the primary characteristics of their corresponding XML schema elements, including attributes, content, and children.
-Node instances must be generated with at least the corresponding "rank" name as found in the schema for binding to the EML rule set*.
+Node instances must be generated with at least the corresponding "name" as found in the schema for binding to the EML rule set*.
 All other node attributes may be accessed through setters and getters.